-The equity and cash awards comprising the grants made under our LTIP are designed to work together to achieve the program's primary objectives, namely to:
+The equity and cash awards comprising the grants made under our LTIP are designed to work together to achieve the program's primary objectives; namely to:

-- · directly align a significant portion of the total compensation of these employees with the delivery of future value to our shareholders; - focus our senior corporate leaders, practice leaders and other key revenue generators on performance by directly linking their compensation to the achievement of predetermined performance goals and shareholder returns; - provide a competitive compensation program that has significant retention value; and - promote top line and bottom line growth.
+- directly align a significant portion of the total compensation of these employees with the delivery of future value to our shareholders; - focus our senior corporate leaders, practice leaders and other key revenue generators on performance by directly linking their compensation to the achievement of pre-determined performance goals and shareholder returns; - provide a competitive compensation program that has significant retention value; and - promote top-line and bottom-line growth.

-The equity and cash awards granted under our LTIP further align the interests of our senior corporate leaders, practice leaders and other key revenue generators with the interests of our shareholders because they are held subject to the ownership requirements described in this compensation discussion and analysis under the heading "Ownership guidelines" below.
+The equity awards granted under our LTIP further align the interests of our executive officers with the interests of our shareholders because they are held subject to the ownership requirements described in this compensation discussion and analysis under the heading "Ownership guidelines" below.